| |

 J1550A-J1550B/P1723-P1724 in silver and copper.
-On this, the tip of Liberty's neck is centered between star one and the "1" in the date and the wheat ear points past the left edge of in the "R" in "Pluribus" About a half dozen are known in both silver and copper.
+On this, the tip of Liberty's neck is centered between star one and the "1" in the date and the wheat ear points past the left edge of in the "R" in "Pluribus".

 J1550A-J1550B/P1725-P1726 in silver and copper.
-This is the illustrated example and is believed to be the first of the 4 designs listed.
-It has the tip of Liberty's neck closer to star one and the wheat ear points to the left edge of the the "R" in "Pluribus".
+This is the illustrated example courtesy of RARCOA and is believed to be the first of the 4 designs listed.
+Click on the thumbnail image to enlarge.
+It has the tip of Liberty's neck closer to star one and the wheat ear points to the left edge of the "R" in "Pluribus".
 Morgan's initial "M" is raised on Liberty's neck instead of incuse.

 J1550-J1551/P1727-P1728 in silver and copper.
-On this obverse, the wheat ear is distant from the "R" in "Pluribus" and the third leaf virtually touches the "I" as on the illustration below.
-Fewer than a half dozen are known in either metal.
+On this obverse, the wheat ear is distant from the "R" in "Pluribus" and the third leaf virtually touches the "I" as on the illustration below as illustrated below courtesy of Michael S. Fey, Ph.D.

 J1550/P1727A in silver.
 This is not in Pollock and was recently the subject of an article in the February 17th edition of Coin World.